rremple/intervalidus/readme.md

   immutable variant is also provided.
 Note that the sample billing application uses this multimap directly for managing customer transactions.

-- A "box search tree" (like a B-tree, quadtree, octree, or hyper-octree, depending on the dimension) that supports quick retrieval by interval.
+- A "box search tree" is a hyperoctree (i.e., a B-tree, quadtree, octree, etc., depending on the dimension) that supports quick retrieval by interval.
 Box search trees manage boxed data structures in multidimensional double space.
-Unlike classic spacial search trees (used in collision detection and the like), these data structures manage "boxes" rather than individual points, where boxes are split and stored in all applicable subtrees of the data structure as subtrees are split.
+Unlike classic spacial search trees (used in collision detection and the like), these data structures manage "boxes" rather than individual points, where boxes are split and stored in all applicable subtrees (hyperoctants) of the data structure as subtrees are split.
 Intervalildus uses the ordered hashes defined on domain components of intervals to approximate all domain intervals as boxes in double space, and then manages valid data associated with these boxes in the box search tree.
 This not only results in dramatically faster retrieval (e.g., `getAt` and `getIntersecting`), since many